develop¶

 A change must never silently skip ALL review just because it carries no flags.

 The review floor is **always-on but TIERED** (design §3).
-The exact gate set is
+The tables in this

 </CRITICAL>